Rakaneth/spellweaver-7drl/README.md

 Saving broke at the last moment after implementing spells, and I don't have time to fix it before the deadline, so I will leave it out of the 7drl build.

+Quite a lot of content got cut for the sake of finishing on time, but the game is technically winnable now.
+If there is enough interest on my part or others, I may hack on this later.